ubern-mia/MIALab/docs/background.rst

 - 4: Amygdala
 - 5: Thalamus

-An example sagittal image slice is shown in the figure below, where the label image (reference segmentation referred to as ground truth or simply labels) is shown next to the two available MRI sequences (T1-weighted and T2-weigthed).
+An example sagittal image slice is shown in the figure below, where the label image (reference segmentation referred to as ground truth or simply labels) is shown next to the two available MR images (T1-weighted and T2-weigthed).

 .. image:: pics/background.png
    :width: 600